Alexina Cather, MPH

 Kevin Froner, PhD, Ed.M, MA

 Dr. Kevin Froner is currently the Founding Director of The Gray Fellowship for Principal Excellence, a NYC principals’ program dedicated to transforming public schools within the NYC Department of Education.
 Kevin is also the award-winning principal of Manhattan Hunter Science, an early college high school in partnership with Hunter College-CUNY.
-Over the last seven years, during Kevin’s tenure, Manhattan Hunter Science has emerged as one of the top public schools in America and was ranked 17th in the nation by Newsweek for serving high poverty populations.
+Over the last seven years, during Kevin’s tenure, Manhattan Hunter Science has emerged as one of the top public schools in America and was ranked 17th in the nation by Newsweek for serving high-poverty populations.
 Kevin is the recipient of the NYC Ed Update Administrator of the Year Award and winner of the New York Nonprofit Media, 40 Under 40 Rising Stars Award, and the New York City Food Policy Center, 40 Under 40 Award for his efforts to bring a high-capacity hydroponics farm to the Martin Luther King Jr. Campus.
 Kevin holds graduate degrees from CUNY-Hunter College and Teachers College-Columbia University, and a Ph.D. in Urban Education from the CUNY-Graduate Center.

 Michael Hurwitz, JD, MSW